 The Huawei Band 2 Pro provides a simple fitness tracking experience.
 It may not have the feature set as some of its rivals, but its affordable price point makes it an attractive option for fitness novices.

-Huawei has launched the Band 2 Pro, the successor to a wearable that saw limited release outside of the US under the name Honor Band Z1.
+The Huawei Band 2 Pro is the successor to a wearable that saw limited release outside of the US under the name Honor Band Z1.

 This waterproof wearable comes with built-in GPS, a limited touch interface for simple navigation on-the-go and rocks a style that blends in with your running gear and office dress code alike.

 At $69 (£79), it’s an interesting proposition, it’s not the cheapest fitness tracker on the market, but for its price bracket, it boasts a lot of features, albeit in a slightly less-than-perfect form.

 The great thing is you’ll be able to monitor your heart rate, your VO2 max (the blood oxygen levels) and use GPS to track your run, but don’t expect the readings to be as accurate as they would be on a more expensive run tracker like the Suunto Spartan Trainer HR.